 Not all moonshiners can buy or keep and oak barrel for maturing their beverages.
-This problem can be solved by infusing the distillate with pharmaceutical oak bark or specially made woodchips that imitate soaking and heat-treatment of a barrel.
+This problem can be solved by infusing the distillate with oak chips or specially made woodchips that imitate soaking and heat-treatment of a barrel.
 We’ll look over both variants.

 You can use any grain, fruit or sugar moonshine.
 Hardening agents, which are contained in core and wood, turn into eco-friendly clear materials upon contact with ethanol.
 They change the color, taste, and smell of even the most common moonshine.
 Depending on the time of maturing it can obtain notes of fruits, vanilla, flowers, and chocolate.